Home Sensor cleaning Infrared

 Can you immerse your camera under water?
 No?
 It is because your camera is not

 water and dust tight.
-In fact, if you take off the lens and gently blow air by
+In fact, if you take off the lens and gently blow

 the data card compartment, you will feel the air with the back of your hand

 placed at the front of the bayonet mount.
-Also, any movements of the lens for
+Also, any movements of the

 focusing or zooming involve a front and back displacement of many lens

-elements inside the objective, acting as a bicycle air pump, blowing air from
+elements inside the objective, acting as a bicycle air pump, blowing air

 outside to inside and vice versa.